xcore/sw_foc_motor_control/module_foc_adc/doc/hw.rst

 Test Harness
 ++++++++++++

 A demo application is provided which runs on the xSIM simulator.
-This item is called ``Analogue-to-Digital Converter Interface Test Harness`` and can be found in the xSOFTip Explorer pane.
+This item is called ``Analogue-to-Digital Converter Test Harness`` and can be found in the xSOFTip Explorer pane.

 .. _sec_hardware_platforms: